mnsosa/SeizurePrediction/README.md

 └───📄 requirements.txt
 </pre>

 In the `src` folder, we have the source code of the project.
 In the `notebooks` folder, we have the different jupyter notebooks that we have used to explore data and to think some processes. `In sz_utils` the are importat python files.
 In the `preprocess` file, we have the code that we have used to preprocess the data. `data_handler` is the module we made and use to manage the CHB data.
 The `Makefile` is used to automate the execution of the different scripts.
 The `config.py` file contains the configuration of the project, such as the paths to the data, the paths to the models, etc. The `requirements.txt` file contains the dependencies of the project.
 Finally, the `visualizer.py` file contains the code to visualize the results of the experiments.
+In the `demos` folder, we have some scripts to show how to use the different modules of the project.